About This Disease

 Dengue is a viral illness spread by mosquitoes.
-All tropical and subtropical region of Asia, Africa, the Caribbean, the Americas, and the Pacific islands are at higher risk for dengue.
-Nearly all dengue cases reported in the United States were acquired elsewhere by travelers or immigrants.
-The last reported dengue outbreak was in Hawaii Island in 2015.
-Most dengue cases in the U.S. citizens occur in Puerto Rico, U.S. Virgin Islands, American Samoa and Guam.
+All tropical and subtropical region of Asia, Africa, the Caribbean, the Americas and the Pacific islands are at higher risk for dengue.
+Nearly all dengue cases reported in the United States were acquired elsewhere by travelers.
+The last reported dengue outbreak on Hawaii Island was from 2015-2016.
+Majority of the dengue cases in U.S. citizens occur in Puerto Rico, U.S. Virgin Islands, American Samoa and Guam.
 There are not yet any vaccines to prevent dengue virus infection, and the most effective protective measure is avoiding mosquito bites.

 The symptoms of dengue include sudden onset of fever, severe headaches, eye pain, joint and muscle pain, and rash.
 The rash typically appears on the hands, arms, legs and feet 3 to 4 days after the fever begins.
 Minor bleeding of nose or gums or easy bruising may also occur.
 Sometimes, people with dengue have blood clotting problems.
 When this happens, the illness is called dengue hemorrhagic fever.
 Dengue hemorrhagic fever is a very serious illness with abnormal bleeding and very low blood pressure (shock).
 If not corrected, death can occur.